 - CCSF may wish to consider contacting other cities for whom PG&E is currently performing undergrounding work to gauge support for a request that CPUC and PG&E increase the amount of money in 20A funding back to either pre-2011 funding levels or higher.
-Based on the recent BLA report, CCSF receives more in its allocation than other jurisdictions; yet that price does not cover a mile of work in a year.
+Based on the recent BLA report, CCSF receives more in its allocation than other jurisdictions; yet that funding does not cover even one mile of work in a year.
 If we returned to pre-2011 funding levels, we would reduce by roughly half the amount of time required to pay in full the debt from prior undergrounding, as well as enable more than one mile per year to be completed even if no other funding or cost-reduction measures were taken.
 (Utility wires) - In the BLA report, one city arranged to purchase another city's 20A credit previously held in reserve for non-20A money.
-If the CCSF finds other funding sources for the undergrounding of wires, it should ascertain whether other jurisdictions not currently performing 20A projects would be willing to make this same arrangement.
+If CCSF finds other funding sources for the undergrounding of wires, it should ascertain whether other jurisdictions not currently performing 20A projects would be willing to make this same arrangement.
 If this is done while we are still paying the amount owed for previous project overruns, CCSF will need to finish paying that debt before new projects can be started using 20A funds.
-(Utility wires) - As mentioned previously with the passage of Resolution 463-14, there is some funding made available for street light replacement from the use of SFPUC current polls for other purposes.
+(Utility wires) - As mentioned previously with the passage of Board of Supervisors Resolution 463-14, there is some funding made available for street light replacement from SFPUC's contracts with wireless companies for use of existing poles.
 The overall cost estimates of the undergrounding projects reveal that about 10% of the money spent is used for the replacement of the old streetlights.
-While funding from the use of street lights would likely not cover the full amount needed, if properly timed it could help to pay for some of the related costs of this part of the undergrounding process, and meet the goals of Resolution 463-14 as well.
+While funding from the use of street lights would likely not cover the full amount needed, it could help to pay for some of the related costs of this part of the undergrounding process if properly timed and meet the goals of Resolution 463-14 as well.
 Further, there is some desire for the SFPUC to take ownership of the remaining PG&E street lights in the City; however a funding source has not been identified to do this.
-Should a funding source be identified, then LAFCo staff recommends coordination to the degree possible with any street lights may have various reasons that do not line up with the undergrounding priority structure meaning coordination may not always possible.
+Should a funding source be identified, LAFCo staff recommends coordination to the degree possible with any street light replacement that occurs as overhead wires or undergrounded.
+Finally, the desire to change street lights may have various reasons that do not line up with the undergrounding priority structure, meaning that coordination may not always possible.
 (Utility wires) - As mentioned above, CCSF has initiated discussions around what the City's fiber network should look like and the role of CCSF therein.
-LAFCo staff support the four suggestions of the connectivity plan: collect neighborhood-scale data, since none currently exist; conduct formal research and analysis of the various roles that government can play; engage the public in a discussion of government's appropriate role; and update the report to cover findings.
-Additional items to possibly regard as the review of these four areas is completed include the short-term items that it may wish to change - i.e., the current policy of undergrounding to city buildings without having spots in-between through which nongovernmental buildings can access the network.
-Should any undergrounding of fiber currently be in the pipeline, the City may want to accommodate for nongovernmental buildings' use of the system; therefore it should be assessed whether it can afford more spots along pathways through which access can be achieved.
-As well, the CCSF should avoid any future agreements limiting use of its expanded system.
+LAFCo staff support the four suggestions of the connectivity plan: 1) collect neighborhood-scale data, since none currently exist; 2) conduct formal research and analysis of the various roles that government can play; 3) engage the public in a discussion of government's appropriate role; and 4) update the report to cover findings.
+Additional items to possibly regard as the review of these four areas is to include the short-term items that it may wish to change i.e., the policy of designing fiber installations to reach city buildings and other community anchor institutions such as public housing.
+For new fiber installation, DT should take into account not only the use for current and future city buildings, but also reaching nongovernmental buildings by incorporating opportunities to access fiber by third parties into its design.
+CCSF should also avoid any future agreements limiting use of its expanded system.
 (Fiber network)